distillpub/post--deconv-checkerboard/index.md

 {{> assets/deconv2d.html}}

 In fact, the uneven overlap tends to be more extreme in two dimensions!
-Because the two patterns are multiplied together, the uneveness gets squared.
+Because the two patterns are multiplied together, the unevenness gets squared.
 For example, in one dimension, a stride 2, size 3 deconvolution has some outputs with twice the number of inputs as others, but in two dimensions this becomes a factor of four.